zhrandell/Seattle_Aquarium_Coastal_Climate_Resilience/ROV_videos.md

 ROV video vignettes
 ---

-This table provides links to short ROV video clips.
-These clips have been processed to highlight species encountered or moments that were useful in diagnosing image quality or ROV performance.
+This table provides links to clips from ROV _Nereo_.
+These videos include (**1**) relatively short, clipped together segments to highlight species encountered or moments that were useful in diagnosing image quality or ROV performance, as well as (**2**) full-length benthic transects from ROV surveys.
 The following hyperlinks direct to a stable (permanent) Google Drive account where the videos are stored.
+NOTE that the Google Drive preview you'll see is a very low resolution copy (likely 720p); however, you are able to download all videos in their full resolution.
+Most videos are in 4K, i.e. 3840 x 2160, though you will only achieve this resolution if you have a 4K screen.

 <table>
   <tr><td> <i>Date</i> </td><td> <i>Location</i> </td><td> <i>Description</i> </td><td> <i>Aspect<i> </td><td> <i>Resolution & frames per second </i> </td>